thycotic/privman-docs/tasks/launching-exe.md

 [priority]: # (6001)
 # Tasks Launching Executables

-When a task is used to launch an executables, but the task does not have an associated user context, the appropriate user token cannot be assigned.
+When a task is used to launch executables, but the task does not have an associated user context, the appropriate user token cannot be assigned.

 ## Example Scenario